 Top 3 Home Inspection Mistakes

-One of the most imperative aspects of buying a home, having your home properly inspected can save you a world of stress, money, and turmoil.
+One of the most important parts of the home-buying process is having your home properly inspected can save you a world of stress, money, and turmoil.
 However, the vast majority of new home buyers are completely unaware of why inspections are necessary and what they consist of.
-Not to worry, the following is an overview of 3 of the top mistakes made in regards to home inspections as well as ways to avoid making them.
+Not to worry, the following is an overview of 3 of the top mistakes made in regards to home inspections as well as ways to avoid making those errors.

 Not Attending the Inspection